openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 ------------------------------------

 A large-scale web application has been designed with cloud principles in mind.
-The application is designed provide service to application store, on a 24/7 basis.
-The company has typical two tier architecture with a web front-end servicing the customer requests, and a NoSQL database back end storing the information.
+The application is designed to provide service to the application store on a 24/7 basis.
+The company has a two-tier architecture with a web front-end servicing the customer requests, and a NoSQL database back end storing the information.

-Recently there has been several outages in number of major public cloud providers due to applications running out of a single geographical location.
-The design therefore should mitigate the chance of a single site causing an outage for their business.
+Recently there has been several outages in a number of major public cloud providers due to applications running out of a single geographical location.
+The design, therefore, should mitigate the chance of a single site causing an outage for their business.

 The solution would consist of the following OpenStack components:

-* A firewall, switches and load balancers on the public facing network connections.
+* A firewall, switches, and load balancers on the public facing network connections.

-* OpenStack Controller services running, Networking, dashboard, Block Storage and Compute running locally in each of the three regions.
-  Identity service, Orchestration service, Telemetry service, Image service and Object Storage service can be installed centrally, with nodes in each of the region providing a redundant OpenStack Controller plane throughout the globe.
+* OpenStack controller services running Networking service, dashboard, Block Storage service, and Compute service running locally in each of the three regions.
+Identity service, Orchestration service, Telemetry service, Image service and Object Storage service can be installed centrally, with nodes in each of the region providing a redundant OpenStack controller plane throughout the globe.

 * OpenStack Compute nodes running the KVM hypervisor.